Discover statistically significant correlations in the quantified self data

 When Coffee goes up, next day's Caffeine Intake tends to increases.
 High statistical confidence (p < 0.01).

-Time spent outdoors • Number of coffee servings
+Time spent writing • Number of coffee servings

-When Outdoor Time goes up, Coffee Cups tends to increases.
-High statistical confidence (p < 0.01).
+When Writing Time goes up, Coffee Cups tends to decreases.
+Moderate statistical confidence (p < 0.05).

-When Run Distance goes up, next day's Reading Time tends to increases.
+When Coffee Cups goes up, Workout Duration tends to decreases.
 Moderate statistical confidence (p < 0.05).

-When Sleep goes up, next day's Running Distance tends to increases.
+When Caffeine Intake goes up, Temperature tends to decreases.
 Exploratory finding (p < 0.1).

-When Sleep goes up, next day's Running Duration tends to increases.
+When Workout Duration goes up, next day's Focus Time tends to increases.
 Exploratory finding (p < 0.1).